Jane Munch: Psychiatrist for Heroes

 “Yes.
 What else?”

+The large protester cleared her throat.
 “So I posted about it on Twitter, #ColdShoulderForCaptain, and all these people came out to support me.
 They brought torches and wooden bats with long, rusty nails sticking out of them.
 The community is really coming together to fight evil! #WeDon’tNeedAHero #TakingCareOfBusiness”

 Jane put her hand on his arm.
 “Look.
 I know the Zentrix helped your anxiety, made it easier to face the villains…but you are not the Zentrix.
 You’re Mr. Invincible!
 You can fly!
 You can smash big holes in people’s apartments!”